Cold War (1985–1991): End of the Cold War

 After the end of the Revolutions of 1989, Gorbachev and President Bush Sr. met on the neutral island of Malta to discuss the events of the year, the withdrawal of the Soviet military from Eastern Europe, and the future course of their relationship.
 After their discussions, the two leaders publicly announced they would work together for German reunification, the normalization of relations, the resolution of Third World conflicts, and the promotion of peace and democracy (referred to by President Bush as a "New World Order").

-Between the Malta Summit and the Dissolution of the Soviet Union negotiations on several arms control agreements began, resulting in agreements such as START I and the Chemical Weapons Convention.
+Between the Malta Summit and the Dissolution of the Soviet Union, negotiations on several arms control pacts began, resulting in agreements such as START I and the Chemical Weapons Convention; the latter taking several years to fully implement.
 Additionally, the United States, still believing the Soviet Union would continue to exist in the long term, began to take steps to create a positive long-term relationship.
 This new relationship was demonstrated by the joint American-Soviet opposition to Iraq's invasion of Kuwait.
 The Soviet Union voted in the United Nations Security Council in favor of Resolution 678 authorizing the use of military force against its former Middle Eastern ally.

-Several conflicts in third world nations (i.e. Cambodia, Angola, Nicaragua) related to the Cold War would come to an end during this era of cooperation, with both the Soviet Union and the United States working together to pressure their respective proxies to make peace with one another.
-Overall, this détente which accompanied the final twilight of the Cold War would help bring about a relatively more peaceful world.
+During the late 1980s, several long-running conflicts in the developing world that had been sustained by Cold War rivalry began to wind down, including wars in Cambodia, Angola, and Nicaragua.
+As relations between Washington and Moscow improved, both governments increasingly worked to restrain their respective regional allies—pressuring their former proxies to make peace with one another—and establish negotiated settlements instead, while the US concomitantly stressed market globalization.
+In southern Africa, Soviet and Cuban support for the Angolan government diminished as diplomacy advanced, while the United States reduced backing for anti-communist insurgents, enabling peace processes that culminated in the late 1980s.
+Overall, this détente which accompanied the final twilight of the Cold War would help bring about a relatively more peaceful international environment.